nfredmond/DOT-Dashboard/combined_documentation.md

 For example, one scenario might assume 20% telecommuting, another assumes 50%.
 One might assume a new transit line is built, another not.
 Show how these inputs are provided by the user (through a form UI maybe) and how they are passed to the model engine.
 This could involve a JSON configuration (as mentioned in section 3).
 Ensure that the design can support adding new variables in the future without major refactoring (maybe store scenario inputs in a flexible JSONB column, or a related table of key/value pairs for scenario assumptions).
 Policy Interventions & Transportation Trends: Acknowledge that scenarios could include policy changes (e.g., congestion pricing, transit fare reductions, bike lane expansions).
-Describe how such interventions can be modeled in CAMP/TrendNavigator:
+Describe how such interventions can be modeled in GreenChAMP (Green DOT Chained Activity Modelling Process)/TrendNavigator:
 E.g., congestion pricing might be modeled by increasing travel cost for drive alone trips (affecting mode choice and assignment).
 Bike infrastructure growth could be an input that increases attractiveness of cycling (mode choice).
 If the model can't naturally simulate some intervention directly, describe using scenario post-processing or adjustments (for instance, if modeling a new transit line, perhaps allow the user to upload a modified transit network to use in that scenario's run).